-- Upon completion of this course, students will be able to: - Solve the quantitative test of different biomolecules - Label the separation technology of proteins and amino acids. - Blood group identification - Estimate of blood glucose - Estimate of Hemoglobin - Perceive the Biochemistry laboratory functional parameters
+- Solve the quantitative test of different biomolecules - Label the separation technology of proteins and amino acids. - Analyse blood group - Estimate of blood glucose - Estimation of Hemoglobin - Perceive the Biochemistry laboratory functional parameters

 - 1. General tests for carbohydrates, proteins and lipids. - 2.
-Preparation of serum and plasma from blood. - 3.
-Estimation of blood glucose. - 4.
+Preparation of serum and plasma from blood.

+- 3. Estimation of blood glucose. - 4.
 Estimation of serum cholesterol. - 5.
 Estimation of creatinine in urine. - 6.
 Separation of amino acids using thin layer chromatography. - 7.
 Estimation of Hemoglobin - 8.
 Differential count of different WBCs and Blood group identification - 9.
 Ishihara chart for color blindness and Snellen's chart for myopia and hyperopia by letters reading and opthalmoscope to view retina. - 10.
 Weber's and Rinnee's test for auditory conduction.